Any runners on here; advice needed.

 Congratulations to all participants particularly in the hot weather .

-Lloyd likes this.
+Diamond and Lloyd like this.

 8. cleehorn